 You might have heard the song growing up, "Jesus loves the little children, all the children of the world."
 Here at CCC we love kids!
 We believe that kids matter to God.

-We offer baby dedications throughout the year (on Sundays at 11:15 AM) with a required pre-dedication class for the parent(s) held two weeks before the dedication (on Sundays at 8:45 AM.)
-In this relaxed, informal setting, you will discuss dedication further in addition to discussing and understanding the commitment you are making as parents.
-Additionally, knowing how stressful parenting can be on a marriage, we will also offer some helpful parenting and marital information during the class.
+We offer baby dedications throughout the year (on Sundays at 10:15 AM in the Chapel) with a required pre-dedication class for the parent(s) held two weeks before the dedication (on Sundays at 10:45 AM, in room I-188).
+In this relaxed, informal setting, you will discuss dedication further as well as discuss and better understand the commitment you are making as parents.
+Additionally, because parenting well is such a high value, we will also offer some helpful parenting and marital information during the class.

-To sign up, fill out the form below or contact Niki Lundin / NikiL@cccomaha.org
+To sign up, fill out the form below or contact Bryant Belknap / BryantB@cccomaha.org

 What is Parent/Child Dedication?